vgvinayak/capsule8/task.md

 ![](task_files/figure-markdown_strict/unnamed-chunk-15-2.png)

--   Since ACF plot decays slowly so it is mostly AR series by observing -Also PACF cuts out after 1 lag so it is a AR1 process just by observing
+-   Since ACF plot decays slowly so it is mostly AR series (by observing).
+-   Also PACF cuts out after 1 lag so it is a AR1 process just by observing

 Applying Auto Arima model and predicting next 25 observations